+What are core web vitals?
 If you haven’t heard yet about the recent update to Google’s algorithm called Core Web Vitals, this is a must-read for website owners.
-Core Web Vitals are the new page loading speed and user experience metrics that officially became part of Google search ranking signals in May 2021.
+Core web vitals 2021 are the new page loading speed and user experience metrics that officially became part of Google search ranking signals in May 2021.
 Google announced the arrival of these search signals in November 2020.

 These Core Web Vitals metrics have a significant impact on the way a site will rank in search results.
 Site owners need to know about Core Web Vitals because they also contribute towards Google’s page experience score.
 This metric is weighed more heavily than all previously known SEO and site engagement metrics.

 Why Are Core Web Vitals Important?

 For Google, it is all about the user and user expectations.
 Google wants to ensure that everyone gets the best possible search result for their search intent (the information they are looking for), combined with the best user experience.
 Consider these statistics related to loading speed:

 - As described by Google, people are around 24% less likely to abandon a page with a fast loading time, as opposed to a slow-loading page.